sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 ```

 ### 1.3 With default arguments
-If we want to define default values for our arguments, we can do it, so that the following will occur:
+If we want to define default values for our arguments, we can do it so that the following will occur:
 - **No arguments provided:** The two arguments are taken from defaults.
 - **One argument provided:** The one(s) not provided is/are taken from defaults.
 - **All arguments provided:** None is taken from defaults.